Winter Seedling and Spring Planting Suggestions

 □ Use a shop-light or other overhead light, dangling it about 6” above the soil/seedling level.
 Leave the light on at least 12-14 hours a day.
 Expensive UV lights are not usually necessary.
 Window light is often not direct enough for healthy growth and results in “leggy” seedlings with weak stems.

-□ While waiting for the seeds to germinate, cover the tray with saran wrap, this holds water on the surface of the tray and prevents a wet-dry-wet-dry cycle, which is often detrimental to germination.
+□ While waiting for the seeds to germinate, loosely cover the tray with saran wrap, this holds water on the surface of the tray and prevents a wet-dry-wet-dry cycle, which is often detrimental to germination.

 □ Once the seeds have germinated, remove the saran wrap and don’t over water.
 Water when your plants look wilted, or test the soil by putting your finger in to the depth of your fingernail, and if the soil feels dry down there, it is time to water.
 Once water starts to drain out the holes, you know its saturated enough.